ki-tools/study-explorer/README.md

 $ source activate hbgd-data-store-server
 ```

-If you want to install postgres in your conda environment
+If you want to install postgres in your conda environment:
 ```sh
 $ conda install postgresql
 $ mkdir data